WootingKb/wooting-macros/README.md

 ## Warnings

 **Please do be aware that this application does grab and analyze keystrokes.
-While you are able to disable this temporarily using an appropriate function, you should still not use this application with anti-cheat heavy games (use at your own risk!) such as: Dota 2, CS:GO, Rainbow Six: Siege, Valorant, League of Legends, Tower Unite.
-Please doublecheck if a game is using an anti-cheat software!**
+While you are able to disable this temporarily using an appropriate function, you should still not have this application running alongside games (use at your own risk!).
+Macros (depending on how you configure them) are considered cheating.**

 ## Table of Contents